forestryio/forestry.io/hugo/content/docs/previews/instant-previews.md

 Here's an example of a live preview configuration in a `.forestry/settings.yml` file:

-TODO: Double Check that each of these fields have the right name
 {{% code_tabs %}}
 {{% tab "Hugo" %}}
 ```yaml